spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 In anonymous mode new tables can be created in **Source tables** by double clicking *<rename this to add table>* and writing in a name for the new table.
 The **Source data** will contain an infinite grid of cells on which you can create different mappings.

+.. note:: You can exit the Anonymous mode by browsing to and selecting an existing file using the controls in **Source files** dock.

 Exporting data with Exporter
 ****************************